sameer-snow/API-send-mail/README.md

 - `database/seeds` - Contains the database seeder
 - `routes` - Contains all the api routes defined in api.php file
 - `public/attachments` - Contains all the mail attachments

-## Environment variables

-- `.env` - Environment variables can be set in this file

 ***Note*** : You can quickly set the database information and other variables in this file and have the application fully working.